Crhaisdeonrgian/Crhaisdeonrgian/README.md

 - Hi, I’m @Crhaisdeonrgian
-- I’m interested in new experience in IT
+- I look for new experience in IT
-- I’m currently learning at MIPT(The Department of Control and Applied Mathematics)
+- I study at MIPT(The Department of Control and Applied Mathematics)
 - You can find me in:
     ~vk: https://vk.com/vozhgai
     ~gmail: vozhga.im@phystech.edu